 - I identified with water today.
 Became water and moved.
 Felt joy in water as an element.
 Playful above and stable below.
 I drew ripples of a drop.
 Felt like its an eye to my soul.
 Inward and outward.

 It is possible to balance your conscious and subconscious mind through by watching your bodily reactions to various stimuli.
+Every movement has its appointed place, duration and weight.
+From simple yet profound actions of the body, attention and mind, the language of dance is brought to life.
 Somatic therapy is a form of body-centered therapy that looks at the connection of mind and body and uses both psychotherapy and physical therapies for holistic healing.
 Dance/movement therapy (DMT) in USA/ Australia or dance movement psychotherapy (DMP) in the UK ; looks at the correlation between movement and emotion.

 3. Witnessing Exercises: Art for healing